kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ### When should I use a Windows HostProcess container?

 - When you need to perform tasks which require the networking namespace of the host.
-HostProcess containers have access to the host's network interfaces and IP.
+HostProcess containers have access to the host's network interfaces and IP addresses.
 - You need access to resources on the host such as the filesystem, event logs, etc.
-- Installation of specific devices drivers or services
+- Installation of specific device drivers or Windows services.
 - Consolidation of administrative tasks and security policies.
 This reduces the degree of privileges needed by Windows nodes.

-### Important Notes
+## Limitations

-- HostProcess containers will **only run when using version 1.5.4 (or higher) of the containerd [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)**.
+- HostProcess containers require version 1.5.4 or higher of the containerd {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
 - As of v1.22 HostProcess pods can only contain HostProcess containers.
 This is a current limitation of the Windows OS; non-privileged Windows containers cannot share a vNIC with the host IP namespace.
 - HostProcess containers run as a process on the host and do not have any degree of